Land Of The Free

-Sixty-six years ago George Orwell published his futuristic dystopian novel, “1984”.
+Almost seventy years ago George Orwell published his futuristic dystopian novel, “1984”.
 The main character, Winston Smith, works in the Ministry of Truth where he rewrites history according to the Party’s platform.
 Winston is a citizen who is overwhelming frustrated by the totalitarian control of the government over its citizens.
 Everyone is watched on tv screens by a sinister looking image known as Big Brother.
-Everything you do, where you go, and who you talk with is monitored.
+Everything you do, where you go, and with whom you speak is monitored.
 You are not permitted to rebel in thought or action.
 You are not allowed any individual expression of any kind.
 Even sex is forbidden.
 This is the way 1984 was envisioned in the mind of Orwell back in 1948.

-Thirty years ago, in 1984, Apple Computer ran an add for the Macintosh.
+Thirty-five years ago in 1984 Apple Computer ran an add for the Macintosh.

 We will bury them in their own confusion.
 We will prevail.

-Today in 2014 I read with much disappointment the text of President Obama’s speech on National Security.
+More recently I read with much disappointment the text of President Obama’s 2014 speech on National Security.
 In the aftermath of the revelations brought to light by Edward Snowden, a hero in my book, I saw a man frozen by his own fear to be the individual he was during his election campaigns.
 He seemed controlled by what former President Clinton called, “the government underneath the government.”
 Clinton never gave this organization a name but it sounds to me like “Big Brother” might fit.

 Obama was afraid to make a decision that would alter the status quo in any way.
 Instead, he left the important decisions like where to store the data to a constipated Congress that couldn’t pass shit after a ton of Exlax to do his job and to make the tough choices.

 Present Obama justifies our nation’s surveillance of citizens, allies, and enemies because “they do the same” to their citizens, allies, enemies and yes they even spy on the United States.
 That way of thinking did not even work when I was a kid.
 I can hear my mother now.